thingsiplay/npid/README.md

 # npid
 Get name of process by pid

-Print name of the processes by one or more space separated PIDs.
+Bash script for Linux to print name of the processes by one or more space separated PIDs.
 Such a PID must be an integer number and can be obtained through `pidof` command in example.

 ## Examples: